CompPhysics/MachineLearning/doc/Projects/EvaluationGrading/EvaluationForm.md

 ### The report, the abstract

 The abstract gives the reader a quick overview of what has been done and the most important results.
 Try to be to the point and state your main findings.
+It could be structured as follows o Short introduction to topic and why its important o Introduce a challenge or unresolved issue with the topic (that you will try to solve) o What have you done to solve this o Main Results o The implications

 ### The report, the introduction